Knowledge without Wisdom: Measuring Misalignment between LLMs and Intended Impact: Measures and Metrics

 We can use the noise-ceiling, the geometric mean of the product of implied reliabilities with the underlying value add, to disattenuate the correlation from some of the measurement error.
 This is because the correlation between either measure and the underlying value-add is the square root of the correlation between the two noisy measures \cite{kane_gathering_2012}.

 We use this relationship when measuring the correlations between classroom ratings and the underlying teacher value-add on student learning.
 This scalar transform for the y-axis has no effect on positions (only changing the y-axis tick marks) in Figure \ref{fig:alignment}.
-The findings of the study are robust to additionally utilizing Greiner's equality, \citep{greiner_ueber_1909} when performing this transformation.
+The findings of the study are robust to (and would be strengthened by) additionally utilizing Greiner's equality, $\rho =\sin{\left(\frac\pi 2 E[\tau]\right)}$ \citep{greiner_ueber_1909} when performing this transformation.
+We report the results without this transformation both for simplicity and to better preserve the alignment nature of $\tau$.